The Bounding Billow: Journalistic authority

 That same June 1898 issue of the Bounding Billow commended a Spanish paper, Diaro de Manila, for its fair coverage of the Battle of Manila.

 The paper's coverage of the battle was slightly delayed due to a shortage of paper aboard the ship.
-'The Billow was printed once paper was ‘captured’ from Spanish ships.
+'The Billow was printed once the paper was ‘captured’ from Spanish ships.

 Soldier newspapers during the Spanish–American War

 Other soldier newspapers published during the Spanish–American War include The Searchlight, which was published aboard the USS Baltimore, the Co.
 F Enterprise, The American Soldier, The Manila Outpost, The New Orient (Uncle Sam), and The Soldier’s Letter.

 Importance of soldier newspapers

-Soldier newspapers published before World War I have received little scholarly attention yet they bear great historical significance.
+Soldier newspapers published before World War I have received little scholarly attention, yet they bear great historical significance.

 Soldier papers not only documented the everyday cultural aspects of life in the military at various points in history; they also served to “create a sense of belonging and community for the soldiers.”

-Soldier papers, while aimed primarily at military men, often made their way back home, linking the men abroad and the people within US borders, creating an “imagined community of empire.”
+Soldier papers, while aimed primarily at military men, often made their way back home, linking the men abroad and the people within U.S. borders, creating an “imagined community of empire.”